LiEnby/ValkyrieStore/README.md

 # ValkyrieStore
 Firefox extension to allow the old "Valkyrie" playstation store to be loaded and used-

 PSST- Sony, maybe make your new store not suck rather than removing the better one?
+Welp it got patched by sony. so i guess not then ^^

 == Build ==
 1) download src